What is the StartEngine Compliance process?

 - Financial Statements:

-- Raising in excess of $107,000 – requires a CPA review or audit report
+- Raising in excess of $107,000 – requires CPA prepared financials either a review or audit report

 - Missing one of the required statements (i.e .- Balance sheet, Statement of Cash flows, Income Statement, Statement of Equity or Financial Notes).